una-auxme/paf/doc/general/execution.md

   - [Notes](#notes)
   - [Conclusion](#conclusion)

+## Quick Start

+In order to start the default leaderboard execution simply navigate to the [build](../../build/) folder and select the `Compose up` option in the right-click menu of the `docker-compose.leaderboard.yaml` file.

 ## Directory Structure

 The `build` directory contains the necessary configuration and setup files for building and running the project services.
 Below is an overview of the key files: